Turkey: Press freedom is essential for democracy, set journalism free!

 THE IFJ-EFJ CAMPAIGN

-The EFJ and the IFJ have been monitoring the situation regarding detained/arrested journalists and press freedom violations since 15 July.
+The IFJ and the EFJ have been monitoring the situation regarding detained/arrested journalists and press freedom violations since 15 July.
 A list of detained journalists is available here, and all the alerts submitted to the Council of Europe platform for the protection of journalism and the safety of journalists, here.

 As part of our campaign we have provided support to our affiliates in Turkey who are fighting to maintain their rights and freedoms day in day out.
 We have assisted with solidarity missions, financial support for those facing poverty or oppression and we have been observers at trials.
 We continue to lobby national and international institutions to demand the release of all journalists and the re-opening of media.

 Affiliated unions have lobbied Turkish embassies in their countries as well as raising the issue with government ministers.
-Action have already been taken by the Italian and the Norwegian affiliates.
+Action have already been taken in Italy, Norway, the UK and some other countries.
 Both unions met their Minister of Foreign Affairs, Paolo Gentiloni and Børge Brende, and called on their government to take concrete actions in order to ensure democracy and the respect of fundamental rights in Turkey.

-So far we have received suppport from the following affiliates: SBJ (Bulgaria), NUJ (United-Kingdom), SNJ/SNJ-CGT (France), Impressum (Switzerland), FNSI (Italy), IAGJ (Georgia), Tunisia, Journalistförbundet (Sweden, Denmark), FAPE (Spain), DJV (Germany), Sinos (Serbia), MediaSind (Romania), BHJA (Bosnia), HND (Croatia), AJM (Macedonia), (JAJ) Israel, FairPress.eu, Nepal (NPU), Mongolia (CMJ).
+The campaign has already been supported by the following affiliates: SBJ (Bulgaria), NUJ (United-Kingdom), SNJ/SNJ-CGT (France), Impressum (Switzerland), FNSI (Italy), IAGJ (Georgia), Tunisia, Journalistförbundet (Sweden, Denmark), FAPE (Spain), DJV (Germany), Sinos (Serbia), MediaSind (Romania), BHJA (Bosnia), HND (Croatia), AJM (Macedonia), Nepal (NPU), Mongolia (CMJ).

 The IFJ along with all its members remains committed to delivering professional and trade union solidarity to all journalists.